PaidiDharani/Netflix-clone/README.md

 # Netflix-clone
-This is a project where I have created a clone website for Netflix using HTML and CSS
+This is a project where I have created a clone website for a Netflix page using HTML and CSS